How to Use Vinegar to Clean Your Home

 Tip #3 - Treat Hard Water Stains

 Vinegar is a great natural product to help remove hard water gunk from sinks and faucets.
 If your shower head or faucet nozzle has crusty water build-up, fill a baggie with vinegar, then wrap it around the head or nozzle, and secure with a rubber band.
 Allow it to soak overnight, and when you wake up in the morning, you will be able to wipe away most, if not all, of the crust.
 Just make sure to allow the water to run a little before showering or filling your cup to drink so the vinegar can rinse away.
+Learn how to make this DIY Power Shower Spray using vinegar to keep your shower clean overtime.

 Your dishwasher will give you cleaner dishes if you clean the dishwasher.
 Yep, I said “clean the dishwasher.”
 Hard water can build up inside the dishwasher too, so cleaning the inside of it once a quarter will help keep your dishes sparkling.
 Just pour 1 ½ to 2 cups of vinegar into the bottom of an empty dishwasher.
 Run on the sanitary cycle, then wipe all the seals and where the door meets the body of the appliance.